jponge/website/_posts/2019-11-14-a-good-terminal-experience-with-iterm2-and-zsh-on-macos.md

 There exist several Zsh plugin managers, but if you want something with sensible defaults and batteries included then [Oh My Zsh](https://ohmyz.sh/) is a no-brainer.

-Once you have it installed, you will like open `~/.zshrc` and start changing the configuration.
+Once you have it installed, you will open `~/.zshrc` and start tweaking the configuration.
 It is very likely that you will start with the theme 😉

 I personally like the default `robbyrussell`, but you can also use a random theme and eventually find something you like better: